gpdowney/lightweightLSAT/docs/home/basics.md

 If you qualify for an accommodation you may receive more time per section.

-[Request an accommodation directly from the LSAC.][accommodation]
+[Request an accommodation directly from the LSAC (external link)][accommodation].

 ## You will take the test digitally and at home

-The LSAC offers several free practice tests on LawHub you can try out.
+The LSAC offers several free practice tests on [LawHub (external link)][lawhub] you can try out.
 You can use these to get a baseline score and try out the interface.
-[You can access LawHub here.][lawhub]

 !!! tip

-    If you can't afford to pay $100 for the full version of LawHub, [you can request free access from the LSAC][https://www.lsac.org/lsat/lsat-dates-deadlines-score-release-dates/lsat-cas-fees/fee-waivers-lsat-credential-assembly].
+    If you can't afford to pay $100 for the full version of LawHub, [you can request free access from the LSAC][waiver].

 On test day, you will be subject to a number of security-theater-requirements.
 These include limits on what can be in the room, special software you need to install, the size of your earbuds, your camera angle, how many pieces of paper you can have, etc...
-To protect yourself and prevent disruptions, learn those rules by [reading the official list of requirements on the LSAC's site][requirements].
+To protect yourself and prevent disruptions, learn those rules by [reading the official list of requirements (external link)][requirements].

 There will also be a proctor watching you the entire time.
 The proctor will have the power to control your computer.